The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 At the beginning of the poem, the wind blows freely and loudly without purpose.
 It moves wildly through rough places and creates only harsh sounds.
 It is described as “untaught,” showing that it lacks guidance and refinement.
 When man comes, he realizes that the wind is not yet fulfilling its true purpose.
 He carefully takes a little of the wind and shapes it through his breath.
 He controls and measures it, turning its rough sound into music.
 The wind becomes “word and note,” symbolizing poetry and song.
 This transformation represents the creative process where raw material becomes art.
 By the end of the poem, the wind understands that its true aim was always to become song.

 Q4.
-Discuss the role of man in the poem.
+Discuss the role of man in the poem “The aim was song” by Robert Frost.

 Answer: